 Q4.
 Looking forward, what should the key performance indicators be for GNI companies, and how should these be measured?

 The Key Performance Indicators evaluates the success of the organization.
 Success might be the repeated achievement of different levels of operational goals and in making progress toward strategic goals.
 Choosing the right KPI relies on a good understanding of what is important to the organization and what is not.
-There is a need to understand very well what is important to an organization, a variety of techniques to assess the present situation of business, and that the key activities are associated with the selection of performance indicators.
+There is a need to understand very well what is important to an organization, a variety of techniques to assess the present situation of the business, and that the key activities are associated with the selection of performance indicators.

 Q5.
 Asses the appropriateness of GNI as a model for use in managing other ethical issues for ICT firms, or for other sectors entirely.

 Before the development of GNI ICT has led to the growth of new forms of national and transnational crimes, and these crimes have no boundaries and may affect any country.
-As a result there is a need for more awareness, better policy formation, and professional legislation to prevent computer related crimes.
-Also the right to free expression should not be restricted by any government except in circumstances based on international laws or standards.
+As a result there is a need for more awareness, better policy formation, and professional legislation to prevent computer-related crimes.
+Also, the right to free expression should not be restricted by any government except in circumstances based on international laws or standards.
 These restrictions must be consistent with the international human rights laws, and to be necessary and proportionate for the relevant purpose.